gracelang/language/spec.md

 Any declaration, and any object constructor, may have a comma-separated list of annotations following the keyword **`is`** before its body or initialiser.
-Annotations must be [Manifest Expressions] that return manifest _annotator objects_.
-While annotations may be defined by libraries or dialects, Grace defines the following core
+Grace defines the following core
 annotations:

 | Annotation | Semantics |